 Medical Loss Ratio (MLR)

 For fiscal years 2015, 2016, and 2017, Congress passed appropriations bills with riders that barred the Department of Health and Human Services (HHS) from making such compensation payments with general funds.
 This meant the government could only compensate insurers with money collected from insurers who paid less on claims than they took in from premiums.
 These funds have not been enough; HHS statistics indicated in 2017 the shortfall was $12 billion.
+In April 2020, the Supreme Court ruled the government was obligated to make full risk corridor payments.

 Cost-Sharing Reduction Program